 The new Toyota GR Supra – a model that returns after a 17-year break – is a sports car “in the purest form”, according to the Japanese manufacturer, with a singular focus on driver pleasure.

 The fifth-generation Supra retains the front-engined, rear-wheel-drive, two-seat layout of previous versions.
-The Porsche 718 Cayman rival has been honed by Toyota’s Gazoo Racing performance division and was developed alongside the BMW Z4, with which it shares a 3.0-litre straight-six turbocharged engine, producing 335bhp and 362lb ft, and an eight-speed automatic gearbox.
+The Porsche 718 Cayman rival has been honed by Toyota’s Gazoo Racing performance division and was developed alongside the BMW Z4, with which it shares its turbocharged 3.0-litre six-cylinder engine, producing 335bhp and 362lb ft, and an eight-speed automatic gearbox.

-The BMW-developed inline six-cylinder used in the GR Supra features a twin-scroll turbocharger, with direct fuel injection and variable valve control.
-It has been tuned, says Toyota, to offer ‘segment-leading’ torque performance from very low revs.
-The maximum 362lb ft of torque is available between 1600-4500rpm.
+The BMW-developed straight six engine used in the Supra features a twin-scroll turbocharger, direct fuel injection and variable valve control.
+It has been tuned, says Toyota, to offer "segment-leading" torque from very low revs.
+The maximum 362lb ft is available between 1600 and 4500rpm.